chauff/cse1500-web-transcripts/Lecture-2.md

 It should be mentioned though that Google is not the only offender here, take this example :point_down: from Twitter which is similarly poorly designed in terms of content distinction between organic tweets and promoted (i.e. paid) ones:

 ![Twitter web site](img/L2-twitter.png)

+The Google/Twitter examples above are of course not accidental: user interface designers are not accidentally trying to disguise the fact that those are ads (also known as promoted/sponsored content).
+This is done on purpose: we know that users are less likely to focus their attention on ads if it is obvious that they are indeed ads.
+Disguising them means a higher likelihood of users engaging with them.
+A higher engagement level means a higher financial return for the company.
+This is what is known as a **dark pattern**, more specifically the pattern of disguised ads.
+At least [15 types of dark patterns exist](https://webtransparency.cs.princeton.edu/dark-patterns/).
+More formally, *"dark patterns are user interface design choices that benefit an online service by coercing, steering, or deceiving users into making unintended and potentially harmful decisions."* and can be found in more than 10% of shopping websites (the more popular the shopping site, the more likely the appearance of dark patterns) according to [this recent research study](https://webtransparency.cs.princeton.edu/dark-patterns/) from Princeton University.

 ### Rule: Minimize noise and clutter